MFA-ish

 @brittwriter.bsky.social on Blue Sky

 FYI: I will not be a terribly exciting person to follow.
-I have zero hot takes and eschew being an influencer -- that energy is for the writing.
+I have zero hot takes and eschew being an influencer -- I'm saving that energy time for the writing.
 I do feel compelled to tell people about the books I'm reading, though, and take pictures of pretty flowers.

 THE BIG GOAL: Write a literary science fiction novel.